 QUARTET may change the way high blood pressure is managed in persons with hypertension

-This clinical trial will determine if treatment with a combination pill of four blood pressure lowering medications at ultra-low doses will lower blood pressure more effectively, with fewer side-effects compared to a standard dose of individual drug (called monotherapy).
+This clinical trial will determine if treatment with a combination pill of four blood pressure lowering medications at ultra-low doses will lower blood pressure more effectively, with fewer side-effects compared to a standard dose of an individual drug (called monotherapy).
 QUARTET will also determine the cost-effectiveness of this treatment.

 QUARTET may change the way high blood pressure is managed in persons with hypertension, leading to better outcomes and improvements in clinical practice.
 This will pave the way for the development of similar products in other chronic disease conditions.
+The trial length is 3 months.

 Register your interest